How we work out Council Tax Support if you are working age

 - blind or have recently regained your sight

-- in receipt of disability living allowance, personal independence payment, attendance allowance, war pensioner’s mobility supplement, disability element or severe disability element of working tax credit, severe disablement allowance, incapacity benefit at the long term rate, or at the short term rate for those terminally ill
+- in receipt of disability living allowance, personal independence payment, attendance allowance, war pensioner’s mobility supplement, armed forces independence payments, disability element or severe disability element of working tax credit, severe disablement allowance, incapacity benefit at the long term rate, or at the short term rate for those terminally ill

 - in receipt of an invalid vehicle supplied by the NHS or get payments from DWP for car running costs